Relintai/pandemonium_engine_docs/03_usage/10_physics/01_physics_introduction.md

 -   How each collision object works
 -   When and why to choose one type over another

-Note:
- This document's examples will use 2D objects.
-Every 2D physics object
-          and collision shape has a direct equivalent in 3D and in most cases they work in much the same way.
+Note: This document's examples will use 2D objects.
+Every 2D physics object and collision shape has a direct equivalent in 3D and in most cases they work in much the same way.

 ## Collision objects

 Pandemonium offers four kinds of physics bodies, extending `CollisionObject2D`:

-- `Area2D`
+### `Area2D`

 `Area2D` nodes provide **detection** and **influence**.
 They can detect when objects overlap and can emit signals when bodies enter or exit.
 An `Area2D` can also be used to override physics properties, such as gravity or damping, in a defined area.

-The other three bodies extend `PhysicsBody2D`:

-- `StaticBody2D`
+### `StaticBody2D` (extends `PhysicsBody2D`)

 A static body is one that is not moved by the physics engine.
 It participates in collision detection, but does not move in response to the collision.
 They are most often used for objects that are part of the environment or that do not need to have any dynamic behavior.

-- `RigidBody2D`
+### `RigidBody2D` (extends `PhysicsBody2D`)

 This is the node that implements simulated 2D physics.
-You do not control a `RigidBody2D` directly, but instead you apply forces to it (gravity, impulses, etc.) and the physics engine calculates the resulting movement. `Read more about using rigid bodies. ( doc_rigid_body )`
+You do not control a `RigidBody2D` directly, but instead you apply forces to it (gravity, impulses, etc.) and the physics engine calculates the resulting movement.

-- `KinematicBody2D`
+### `KinematicBody2D` (extends `PhysicsBody2D`)

 A body that provides collision detection, but no physics.
 All movement and collision response must be implemented in code.

 ### Physics material

-Static bodies and rigid bodies can be configured to use a `physics material ( PhysicsMaterial )`.
+Static bodies and rigid bodies can be configured to use a `physics material`.
 This allows adjusting the friction and bounce of an object, and set if it's absorbent and/or rough.

 ### Collision shapes